 Work out what you need to take with you.
 A copy of your CV, originals (and copies) of your qualification papers, copies of references, samples of your work (if applicable) and anything else that they may want to see.
 Again make sure everything is well organized and neatly presented.
 Don't take a pile of paperwork that you have to sift through for ten minutes to find something that will give them the impression that you are disorganized.

-Some of the processes that you might experience include:
+Interviewing Methods: Some of the processes that you might experience include:

 Aptitude tests: These tests are designed to find your personality traits.
 They would be looking for a particular type of person and this test will show them if you fit their profile.
 You can't cheat in these tests, if you attempt to "formulate" your answers, the results of the test will show.
 Be honest here, you can't hide who you are.